The Unseen 98%: Why Water is the Secret Ingredient to Your Perfect Coffee Brew

 "Rpavlis" Espresso 0 ~50 0g (Uses 0.1g Potassium Bicarbonate per litre, not a concentrate) A completely scale-free espresso water.
 Tames acidity but offers no mineral extraction power.

-The exploration of coffee water chemistry reveals it as one of the most impactful, yet frequently neglected, variables in brewing.
-While grind size, brew ratio, and temperature are rightly scrutinised, they all operate within the chemical environment created by water.
-Water is not a static ingredient but a dynamic solvent whose composition can be precisely engineered to achieve specific sensory outcomes.
+Water makes up over 98% of a filter coffee and approximately 95% of an espresso, yet it is one of the most impactful and frequently neglected variables in brewing.
+Grind size, brew ratio, and temperature all operate within the chemical environment created by water—a dynamic solvent whose composition can be precisely engineered to achieve specific sensory outcomes.

 The fundamental principles are clear: hardness minerals (magnesium and calcium) are the engines of extraction, pulling desirable flavour compounds from coffee grounds.
 Alkalinity (bicarbonate) acts as the crucial buffer, regulating the final acidity of the cup and preventing harsh, sour results.
 The balance between these two forces, tailored to the specific demands of the brewing method—be it the clarity-focused V60, the intense and machine-sensitive world of espresso, or the versatile AeroPress—is the key to unlocking a coffee's full potential.